-What Are Brown-Banded Cockroaches?
+What Are Brown-banded Cockroaches?

 The brown-banded cockroach, (also formally known as Supella longipalpa) is a small indoor bug.
 People often confuse it with other roach types as many cockroaches look similar.
 This species is most recognizable by the light brown bands that run across its wings and abdomen, the feature that gives the insect its name.
 This cockroach is different from the common ones found in kitchens and bathrooms, as it likes warmer and drier places.
 For this reason, even though it is an indoor-dwelling pest, they may be particularly difficult to detect early, hiding in areas that often go unnoticed.

-The Lifecycle of Brown-Banded Cockroach
+The Lifecycle of Brown-banded Cockroaches

 The brown-banded cockroach starts its life when the female lays what is called an “ootheca”, which is an egg case.
 She usually attaches it to furniture, shelves, or even behind picture frames.
 Each ootheca contains multiple eggs.
 Once the eggs hatch, the nymphs emerge and begin developing into adults over the course of several weeks.
 Development speed depends on temperature, with warmer conditions accelerating the process which can be a problem for Floridians.

-This cockroaches discreet egg-laying habit means infestations can grow unnoticed for quite some time.
+This cockroach’s discreet egg-laying habit means infestations can grow unnoticed for quite some time.
 The Supella longipalpa female is different from other cockroach species.
 Instead of carrying her ootheca until the eggs are ready to hatch, she lays her eggs in hidden spots much earlier.
 This sneaky and fast trait adds an extra challenge to pest control efforts.

-Brown-Banded Cockroach Behaviors, Threats, or Dangers
+Brown-banded Cockroach Behaviors, Threats, or Dangers

 Brown-banded cockroaches are not aggressive and do not bite.
 These roaches reproduce at an alarming rate and one female can produce up to 600 young in her lifetime.
 Brown-banded cockroaches are known to spread at least 33 different kinds of bacteria, making them a concern for any homeowner.
 Foraging cockroaches can be vectors of disease, depositing germs or bacteria in areas they inhabit and causing asthma attacks in some people sensitive to cockroach allergens.
 E. coli and Salmonella are both commonly spread by brown-banded cockroaches and can cause gastroenteritis and diarrhea.

-Habitat and Diet of Brown-Banded Cockroach
+Habitat and Diet of Brown-banded Cockroaches

 Brown-banded cockroaches have a habitat distinct from that of other roaches.
 These insects are commonly found in homes and commercial buildings, especially in parts of the structure that remain warm and dry.
 Brown-banded cockroaches’ preferred environments include areas such as upper cabinets, on high shelves.
 Elevated or hidden spots and even in your wardrobe.